CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Additional Experimental Details

 \subsection{Electromagnetic Propagation Application}

-For this application, due to the prohibitively expensive training time, we have not conducted an exhaustive hyper-parameter search.
-Instead, we have manually tweaked the model until the optimization converged to an acceptable solution.
-The hyper-parameters we used are $\lambda_{C0}=10^{-8}, \lambda_{S0}=0.01, \alpha_S=0.9, \alpha_C=0.003, T=50, \text{and } T_a=1500$.
+For this application, due to the prohibitively expensive training time, we did not conduct an exhaustive hyper-parameter search for \proposed{}.
+Instead, we manually tweaked the hyper-parameters until the optimization converged to an acceptable solution on the training sets $\mathcal{D}_{Tr}$ and $\mathcal{D}_{U}$ (note that the test labels were not used in any way during the hyper-parameter search).
+The final setting of hyper-parameters that we used are $\lambda_{C0}=0, \lambda_{S0}=1, \alpha_S=0.95, \alpha_C=0.01, T=50, \text{and } T_a=2000$.
 In terms of architecture, we used a fully-connected ANN, with 2 hidden layers of width 100.
-Also, instead of using Train-MSE, we used an \textit{L1-loss} based formula \textit{Train-Loss($\theta)$}:

-Here, the sum of errors was used instead of the mean as we have empirically found it to help the model converge faster.
-We hypothesize that the mean-squared-error was too small to drive the optimization.
-We trained the model for 4000 epochs, and selected the best snapshot based on the lowest validation error.
+We fed the $10$ permittivity values as input to the neural network, which produced a $802$-length vector (comprising of real and imaginary values) on the output layer.
+We trained the model for about 3000 epochs, and selected the best snapshot based on the lowest training error.